Skip to main content

 • JSON format:

-A text-based file storage format in JavaScript Object Notation format.
-Changes can be visually checked when comparing changes with a configuration management tool or a difference comparison tool.
-Suitable for development using configuration management tools such as Git.
+This is a text-based file save format in JavaScript Object Notation.
+When comparing changes with a configuration management tool or difference comparison tool, you can visually confirm the changes.
+This format is suitable for development using configuration management tools such as Git.

-• If you select JSON format, the access control list information set in the file will be lost when the project is overwritten and saved.
-If you are using access control list information and do not want to delete it, select database format.
+• If you select JSON format, access control list information set in files will be lost when you overwrite the project.
+If you use access control list information and do not want to delete it, select the database format.

-The correspondence between file save formats and file extensions is as follows.
+The correspondence between file save formats and various file extensions is as follows:

 Project File.nproj.iproj

-For the following functions, the file saving format of the target project and the file to be imported or registered as a reference must match.
+The following functions require that the file save format of the target project and the file being imported or referenced match.

-As an option setting when saving a file in JSON format, you can switch to output the name of the referenced model to the file.
+When saving files in JSON format, you can optionally switch to output the name of the referenced model to the file.

-The name of the referenced model is not output by default.
-For example, if the subsystem "control core" refers to the function "vehicle speed control", the reference relationship is saved in the model file as follows.
+By default, the name of the referenced model is not output.
+For example, if the subsystem "Control Core" references the function "Vehicle Speed Control," the reference relationship is saved in the model file as follows:

 When not outputting the name of the referenced model